ahuth/ahuth.github.io/README.md

 ## Secrets

-For the build step to work properly, there needs to be a `secrets.json` file at the root of the project.
-It should be a json file, with an `analyticsId` key.
-Currently, this expects the value to be a site ID for [Fathom Analytics](https://usefathom.com/).
+If there is a `secrets.json` file at the root of the project containing json with an `analyticsId` key, a script for [Fathom Analytics](https://usefathom.com/) will be included on each HTML page.